 On the third side is an engraving which depicts a drawing of the Wolverton viaduct by J. C. Bourne.
 Bourne was a lithographer who had published a collection of illustrations showing the construction of the London & Birmingham Railway; Robert Stephenson had been appointed the line’s Chief Engineer in 1833.

 The figure of Athena (Minerva) stands upon a cloud of steam and in an attitude which suggests she is extolling the virtues of steam power to her companion.
 This male figure’s identity is unclear.
 It could be Apollo, the Sun-god who was also associated with knowledge and intellect.
-Another possibility is Hero of Alexandria – his aeolipile features elsewhere on the epergne.
+Another possibility is Hero of Alexandria – his aeolipile (a simple steam turbine that Hero had described in the first century CE) features elsewhere on the epergne.
 The figure’s seated position seems to suggest Hephaestus (Vulcan), the god of metallurgy, industry, and blacksmiths, who was often depicted in this way.